INTRODUCTION

 On the other hand, I like to make mysteries easier to understand with the

 representing the incarnation is one example.
-Another is using the seven colors
+Another is using as mentioned with

-in the rainbow to represent the 7 sacraments.
-These are symbols not only
+the seven colors in the rainbow to represent the 7 sacraments.
+These are

-linking us with the past, even before Israel was formed, but enables us to
+symbols not only linking us with the past, even before Israel was formed, but

-understand deep mysteries like the incarnation of the Son of God and the sacraments.
+enables us to understand deep mysteries like the incarnation of the Son of God

 In approaching the themes that emanate from contemplating Christ on the

-cross, there is repetition of quotes from the Scripture from different perspectives,
+Cross, there is repetition of quotes from the Scripture from different

-mystery over time.
-The spirituality of the west in many places focuses more on
+ever revealing mystery over time.
+The spirituality of the west in many places

-novelty, jumping from one event to another, leading to a more superficial
+focuses more on novelty, jumping from one event to another, leading to a more

-contemplation of reality.
-Let us not confuse, though, this kind of change with
+superficial contemplation of reality.
+Let us not confuse, though, this kind of

-the developmental changes in life, which is happening all the time in the flow
+change with the developmental changes in life, which is happening all the time

 Personally, I believe